GoodFellas-ai/GoodFellas-ai/README.md

 # Hi and welcome, I'm Erdal.

-I'm a Data Science and AI - ML focused Mathematician building deployable AI applications with Python, NLP, and real-world data.
+I'm a Data Science and AI - ML focused Mathematician building deployable AI applications with Python, NLP and real-world data.

 I develop some kind of end-to-end machine learning - AI projects — from data analysis, data science etc. and modeling to interactive deployment.